elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/prototypal-inheritance.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Prototypes are the mechanism by which JavaScript objects inherit features from one another.
-JavaScript is often described as a prototype-based language that is used to provide inheritance, objects can have a prototype object, which acts as a template object that it inherits methods and properties from.</div><br />
+  <div><strong>Interview Response:</strong> JavaScript objects inherit features from one another through prototypes.
+JavaScript sometimes gets defined as a prototype-based language that gets used to offer inheritance; objects can have a prototype object that serves as a template object from which it inherits methods and attributes.</div><br />
-  <div><strong>Technical Response:</strong> In JavaScript, objects have a special hidden property [[Prototype]] (as named in the specification), that is either null or references another object.
-That object is called “a prototype”.
-Prototypes are the mechanism by which JavaScript objects inherit features from one another.
-JavaScript is often described as a prototype-based language — to provide inheritance, objects can have a prototype object, which acts as a template object that it inherits methods and properties from.
+  <div><strong>Technical Response:</strong> Objects in JavaScript feature a special hidden property called [[Prototype]] (as defined in the standard), which is either null or refers to another object.
+This item gets referred to as a prototype.
+JavaScript objects inherit features from one another through the use of prototypes.
+Objects can have a prototype object, which acts as a template object from which it inherits methods and properties to provide inheritance.
+JavaScript commonly gets described as a prototype-based language.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

-<strong>Overview:</strong> Historical example using **proto** which is now deprecated (no longer supported)<br /><br />
+<strong>Overview:</strong> Historical example using <strong>proto</strong>, which is now deprecated (no longer supported)<br /><br />

   <div></div>